 The whole country looks forward to this most important of Lao festivals, and people come from far and near to revere and celebrate That Luang.

 Many Lao living abroad come back to visit their families in Laos during That Luang festival period.
-I'd also recomment anyone who plans to visit the country to come this time of year.
+I'd also recommend anyone who plans to visit the country to come this time of year.
 For those interested in Lao culture, it is a good opportunity to observe the culture through Lao festivals.The weather is also nice and cool (no rain), the city, especially Vientiane, is more lively.
 However, as this is peak time for tourists, hotels are often booked up.
 It is a good idea to book your hotel in advance.
-For your convenience, here is a great selection of places to stay with discount prices in Vientiane.

 The so-called wax castles have been a part of Lao lifestyle for many years, and bringing one to Pha That Laung on this occasion is believed to bring considerable merit.

 The following morning a huge crowd assembles at dawn That Luang to give alms to hundreds of monks who come here from around the country, and to pay homage to the stupa.
 The celebrations known as taak baat begin at 7am in the grounds of the That Luang, but crowds begin arriving at the stupa before 5am to secure the best positions inside the cloister, to pray and prepare their offerings.
 Both inside and outside the cloister, That Luang’s esplanade is full of monks who assemble to receive their offerings.

-During the taak baat ritual inside the cloister and on the esplanade outside, everyone sits quietly and listens to the prayers.
+During the alms giving ritual inside the cloister and on the esplanade outside, everyone sits quietly and listens to the prayers.
 Some people pour water on the ground to ask Ngamae Thorani (a female earth goddess) to tell the spirits of their relatives to come and receive their offerings, while others release birds from cages to make merit.
 Everyone tries to go inside the stupa when the formal part of the ceremony has ended to give alms to the monks, to light candles and incense and pray for good luck.